-For better security, the relay uses the current directional protection principle to dynamically supervise the main current differential function.
-The directional principle is applied permanently for low differential currents (region 1 in Figure 6) and is switched-on dynamically for large differential currents (region 2 in Figure 1) by the saturation detector (Figure 7) upon detecting CT saturation.
+For better security, the relay uses a current directional protection principle to dynamically supervise the main current differential function.
+The directional principle applies permanently for low differential currents (region 1 in Figure 1) and is switched on dynamically for large differential currents (region 2 in Figure 1) by the saturation detector (Figure 2) upon detecting CT saturation.